ghostdevv/neru/docs/guide/routes/handlers.md

 }
 ```

-However to make it easier, all official Neru adapters (and most unofficial!) provide a `route` function that adds Type Saftey:
+However to make it easier, all official Neru adapters (and most unofficial!) provide a `route` function that adds Type Safety:

 ```js
 import { route } from '@nerujs/express';